Arjun-G-Ravi/Non-AI-Notes/Linux/01_Basic Commands.md

     1. tar -xf #EndFileName.tar# file1 file2 file3: To extract the archive
     2. tar -tf #ArchiveName#: To view contents of the archive
     3. tar -czf #EndFileName.tar# file1 file2 file3: To create and compress the archive all in one
 38. nano: It is an in-built text editor in linux
- 39. alias: We can rename different keywords to be custom commands
+39. alias: We can rename different keywords to be custom commands.
+This has to be put on config file for fish, bashrc for bash in home directory.
- 40. more
+40. xargs: Some commands expect arguments for its functioning. xargs lets us pipe the output of another command (stdout) as the arguments of the command.
+    - cat file1|xargs touch: Creates all the filenames present in file1
+    - find . -size +1G | xargs rm: Remove all files in the current directory that is larger than 1 GB.
+41. ln: Links
+    1. Hardlink: A hardlink to a file is like a copy of that file, but if any change in one will be reflected in the other.
+If you delete one, the other WILL persist, as it is pointing to the same thing in memory.
+        - ln #original# #link#
+    2. Softlink/ Symbolic link: A softlink to a file is like a copy of that file, but if any change in one will be reflected in the other(same as hard link).
+If you delete one, the other WILL NOT persist, as the link is pointing to the file itself, not the memory location
+        - ln -s #original# #link#
+42. su: Lets you switch to a different terminal just for that terminal instance.
+43.